CHELBIAN

 About Me

 I'm a high school senior with a hands-on technical mind and a creative drive that pushes me past surface-level answers.
-I don't approach problems academically — I approach them the way a mechanic or an engineer does:
+I don't approach problems academically — I approach them the way a mechanic or engineer does:

 What is it actually doing?
 What's really causing that?
 How do I fix it?

-My interests span automotive diagnostics and performance tuning, electronics and power systems, computer vision and robotics, and software development.
-I've always learned fastest by building something real, breaking it, and debugging my way back.
-That process is where I'm genuinely in my element.
+My interests span automotive diagnostics and performance tuning, electronics and power systems, computer vision and robotics, and software development — and I run projects across all of them at the same time.

-I hold SACA certifications in manufacturing and automation, competed on FRC Team 4156 as a developer and builder, and I'm constantly running projects across multiple domains at the same time.
+I hold SACA certifications in manufacturing and automation, OSHA certification, and competed on FRC Team 4156 as a developer and builder.
+I learn fastest by building something real, breaking it, and debugging my way back.

 3